RajGajjar-01/osw-cybernetics-website/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a new feature or enhancement for the OSW Website
-title: ''
+title: '[FEATURE] '
-labels: ''
+labels: 'enhancement'
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+## Problem Statement
+[Describe the problem or limitation you're facing.
+What user need does this address?]

+## Proposed Solution
+[Describe your proposed solution in detail.
+How should this feature work?]

+## Benefits
+[Explain who will benefit from this feature and why.
+Describe the use cases.]

+## Design/Mockups
+[Drag and drop images or paste links to similar features/implementations]

+## Additional Context
+[Add any technical considerations, alternatives considered, or other relevant information]

 **Before submitting:** Please search existing issues to avoid duplicates before submitting.